Slavetomints/slavetomints.github.io/markdown/writeups/training/overthewire/bandit/bandit12.md

 data.txt
 ```

 Now, before we do any decompressing, we need to make the file out of the hexdump.
-We're going to use
+We're going to use `xxd` to reverse the process with the handy dandy `-r` flag, which stands for reverse.
+We'll send that into a new fi
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzAxMDUzMjAsLTIwODg3NDY2MTJdfQ
+eyJoaXN0b3J5IjpbLTE5NjYyNTA3MTQsLTEzNzAxMDUzMjAsLT
-==
+IwODg3NDY2MTJdfQ==
 -->